 This course will equip ministers to assess the developmental and crises needs of children and adolescents and their families.
 Students will learn to develop programs and to evaluate counseling approaches for adolescents and families.
 Students will be asked to integrate social, theological, biblical, and psychological understandings of children, adolescents, and families.
-Prerequisite: PAC 2501 or PAC 2509
+Prerequisite: PAC 2505.